 - Use of facilities a trans person should be free to select the facilities appropriate to the gender in which they present.
-For example, when a trans person starts to live in their acquired gender role on a full-time basis they should be afforded the right to use the facilities appropriate to the acquired gender role.
-We recognise that an employee may present in the workplace as non-binary and our buildings increasingly have gender neutral facilities available to use though a trans employee will not be forced to use gender neutral facilities: - Time off from work there may be absences from work for medical reasons or other appointments associated with the transition process please refer to the Time Off policy for further guidance; - Short term adjustment of duties this may be appropriate in some cases.
-This can only be with agreement between the employee and the manager; - Communication with customers/ service users the need for this will vary depending on the role of the employee.
-The manager should discuss with the employee how best to communicate the information to our customers and service users; - Dress where the transitioning process includes changes to appearance, an employee will decide when it is appropriate to start presenting themselves in dress they deem appropriate.
+For example, when a trans person starts to live in their acquired gender on a full-time basis, they should be afforded the right to use the facilities appropriate to the acquired gender.
+We recognise that an employee may present in the workplace as non-binary and our buildings increasingly have gender neutral facilities which are available to anyone who wants to use them.
+A trans employee will not be forced to use gender neutral facilities. - Time off from work there may be absences from work for medical reasons or other appointments associated with the transition process please refer to the Time Off policy for further guidance. - Short term adjustment of duties this may be appropriate in some cases.
+This can only be with agreement between the employee and the manager. - Communication with customers/ service users the need for this will vary depending on the role of the employee.
+The manager should discuss with the employee how best to communicate the information to our customers and service users. - Dress all employees, including trans and non-binary employees, are encouraged to wear the Authority's uniform options or dress that they feel most comfortable in regardless of whether they are transitioning or not.
+Where the transitioning process includes changes to appearance, an employee will decide when it is appropriate to start presenting themselves in clothing, they deem appropriate.
 As part of the transitioning at work process the manager may need to discuss with the employee their needs and preferences at this time particularly where uniform is worn as part of the role and a replacement required.
-Gender neutral uniform options should be available to all staff; - Respecting and trying to accommodate requests for anonymity if it is wanted.
-Transitioning can be a difficult process and trans colleagues may not want any attention, The employee can discuss temporary alternative working arrangements with their manager and consider what options might be available to suit both the needs of the service and support for the employee; - Members of the Local Government Pension Scheme should refer to the Dyfed Pension Fund website for information relating to the effects on membership. - Members of Teachers' Pensions should refer to the Teachers' Pensions website.
+Gender neutral uniform options should be available to all staff. - Respecting and trying to accommodate requests for anonymity if it is wanted.
+Transitioning can be a difficult process and trans colleagues may not want any attention, The employee can discuss temporary alternative working arrangements with their manager and consider what options might be available to suit both the needs of the service and support for the employee. - Members of the Local Government Pension Scheme should refer to the Dyfed Pension Fund website for information relating to the effects on membership.

+• Members of Teachers' Pensions - should refer to the Teachers' Pensions website.